 Some credits from a graphic design associate program are transferable to a bachelor's degree program.
 Many graphic design bachelor's programs are available at public and private universities, colleges and design schools.
 Graphic design degrees are offered as a Bachelor of Science, Bachelor of Arts, Bachelor of Graphic Arts or Bachelor of Fine Arts programs.
 Students receive advanced design training and may have internship opportunities.
 Graphic design professionals must stay current with the latest design technology, which may require continuing education classes, according to the BLS.

-The BLS predicts that there will be little or no change in job opportunities for graphic designers during the 2014-2024 decade.
-It also estimated that these designers earned a median salary of $46,900, as reported in 2015.
+The BLS predicts that, at 3%, there will be slower than average growth in job opportunities for graphic designers during the 2018-2028 decade.
+It also estimated that these designers earned a median salary of $50,370, as reported in 2018.

 Aspiring graphic designers can start their education with an associate's degree in graphic art and design.
 In most cases, graduates will need to get more advanced education before entering the workforce, but it is possible to get low-level design-related jobs after finishing this degree.